Frequently Used Installer Configurations

 type: ClusterIP

-To Add to the Generated Configuration
+Add to the Generated Configuration

-Suppose you want to add an extra label
+Suppose you want to add an extra label my-awesome-label: my-awesome-value

 to the Service object.
-Then in the
+You would put the following in PATCH.yaml

 apiVersion: v1